EasyCorp/EasyAdminBundle/doc/book/design-configuration.rst

 Chapter 4.
 Design Configuration
 ===============================

-The design of the backend is based on the popular `AdminLTE template`_ and it also uses `Bootstrap 3`_, `jQuery`_ and `Font Awesome icons`_.
+The design of the backend is loosely based on the popular `AdminLTE template`_ and it's created with `Bootstrap 4`_, `jQuery`_ and `Font Awesome icons`_.
 You can customize this design in two ways:

-1. For **simple backends**, you can change the value of some YAML configuration options, as explained in this chapter.
+1. For **simple backends**, you can change the value of some YAML configuration options and create a CSS file to override some CSS variables.
-2. For **more complex backends**, you can override every template and fragment used to render the backend pages, as explained in the following chapters.
+2. For **more complex backends**, you can process CSS and JavaScript assets with Webpack and you can override every template and fragment used to render the backend pages.

 All the configuration options explained in this chapter are defined under the global ``design`` YAML key: